-Trusted by Facebook and Google, Fiverr is one of the best gig economy apps for Professionals looking to grow their skills.
+Trusted by Facebook and Google, Fiverr is one of the best gig economy apps for freelancers looking to monetize their skills.
 Simply post your specialty on the app and wait for clients to contact you.
 Fiverr offers opportunities for jobs in areas such as graphic design, social media management, and programming.
 Simply sign up, post your gig with the skills you’re offering, and let clients find you.
-You may have to compete against some strong contenders at the start, but you’ll be a top Professional before you know it.
+You may have to compete against some strong contenders at the start, but you’ll be a top professional before you know it.

-Upwork is home to one of the largest networks of trusted Professionals.
+Upwork is home to one of the largest networks for freelance work.
 The app offers plenty of openings for skills like content writing, web development, and graphic design.
 Upwork is the perfect option for individuals looking to work from home via their computer.
 Every opening on Upwork is done online.
 Create a free account, show off your skills and experience on your profile, and start working.